-If you are like many people, chances are that you will leave the details of car maintenance to the professionals, then take your car when you have issues.
+If you are like many other people, chances are you leave the details of vehicle maintenance to the professionals and then take your car when you have problems.

-However, you do not need to – if you are skilled in the mechanics and working of the vehicle, you can maintain it yourself.
+But you don’t have to: if you are familiar with the mechanics and operation of the car, you can service it yourself.

-The problem is when you try to seek the information, only to find scanty ones – yet you want to make it work.
-To do an oil life reset in your Honda, there are a few things you should know about the entire system.
+The problem is when you try to search for information, finding the right information can be difficult.
+To reset the oil life in your Honda, you should know a few things about the entire system.

-The major one is that it has a similar working mechanism to that of GM’s OLS – it monitors the type of use the vehicle has gone through, then uses the data to predict the quality of the motor oil.
+The most important thing is that it has a similar operating mechanism to GM’s OLS in that it monitors the type of usage the vehicle has gone through and then uses the data to predict the quality of the engine oil.

-You may be aware of this, so the next question would be – how do you change the oil setting?
-This is through changing the oil in your car but read on to find how you can reset the life percentage setting.
-Just note that not all these tips may apply to all Honda cases, but they are more of a general rule you can use.
+Perhaps you are aware of this, so the next question is: how do you change the oil setting?
+This is done by changing the oil in your car, so read on to find out how to reset the percentage setting of the oil life.
+Just keep in mind that not all of these tips apply to all Honda cases, but are rather a general rule that you can apply.

-Now that that is done, here are some things you should know about the system.
+Now that that’s settled, here are some things you should know about the system.

 What is the oil change reset system about?

-As a part of the Maintenance Minder system, the oil maintenance light is an important part.
-The oil life reset in your Honda was introduced by the com0pany in 2006, as a way to assist drivers to know when their cars need the scheduled maintenance.
+As part of the Maintenance Minder System, the oil maintenance light is an important component of your car.
+The resetting of the oil life in your Honda was introduced by the company in 2006, so drivers would know when their cars needed scheduled maintenance.

-The system will operate by monitoring how your Honda is being used every day, then come up with times when the system needs to go for service.
+The system monitors how your Honda is used daily and then determines the times when the system needs maintenance.

 What are some of the factors that determine the engine oil life?

-There are numerous factors but divided into primary and secondary factors.
-The primary factors include trip durations, total mileage, engine load, engine temperature, engine speed, and vehicle speed.
+There are numerous factors, but they are divided into primary and secondary factors.
+Primary factors include trip duration, total mileage, engine load, engine temperature, engine speed, and vehicle speed.

-The scheduled maintenance as a general rule is 5,000 miles.
-If the engine maintenance light comes on before you reach this mileage, the Maintenance Minder will predict the breakdown times of the additives in the engine oil, basing the results on the engine condition and car use.
+Scheduled maintenance is typically 5,000 miles.
+If the engine maintenance light comes on before you reach that mileage, the maintenance minimizer will predict the breakdown time of additives in the engine oil, based on engine condition and vehicle usage.

-The specific steps that allow you to change the oil maintenance settings will be different in slight ways depending on the model, so ensure you consult the manual for the exact directions.
+The specific steps that allow you to change the oil maintenance settings vary slightly depending on the model, so you should refer to the manual for detailed instructions.

 Tips for resetting the oil life reminder of the maintenance minder

-Here is why resetting the oil setting is important: when you replace the engine oil yet fail to reset the system sensor, the system will continually display incorrect information that leads to very expensive repairs and mechanical issues.
-The good news is resetting the monitor is easier than you may think.
+Resetting the oil setting is important because if you replace the engine oil but do not reset the system sensor, the system will constantly display incorrect information, resulting in very expensive repairs and mechanical problems.
+The good news is that resetting the monitor is easier than you might think.

-If there is the information display component in your Honda 2018 CR-V model,
+If the information display component is present in your Honda 2018 CR-V model:

-- Maintain hold on the knob indicated TRIP (this is located inside the instrument panel) until the engine oil life option shows up.
+- Press and hold the button indicated on TRIP (located in the instrument panel) until the engine oil life option is displayed.

-- Continue holding the knob, until you notice blinking in the display area.
-This will likely take ten seconds or more of holding.
+- Continue to press and hold the button until you notice a flashing in the display area.
+This will probably take ten seconds or longer.

-- Continue holding the knob, then the display should change to 100%.
+- Continue holding the button down, and the display should change to 100%.

-- Using the DII, scroll and stop when you see the option of Maintenance Minder, then choose it
+- Use the DII, scroll and stop when you see the Maintenance Minder option, then select it.

-- There is an Enter button on the interface, so hold this button for ten seconds
+- There is an Enter key on the user interface; press and hold this key for ten seconds.

-- A menu will then pop up and allows you to choose the maintenance option that you want to change
+- This opens a menu where you can select the maintenance option you want to change.

 If the car model has a Display Audio interface

-- On the Home screen, go to the settings
+- On the home screen, go to Settings.

 Resetting the oil life in a Honda Civic

-The advantage of having a Honda Civic is that it gives you an easier time in the oil life reset system department, as there is a constant display of the oil life percentages.
+The advantage of a Honda Civic is that you will find it easier to find your way around the Oil Life Reset Systems section, as the oil life percentage is constantly displayed.
 Here are the steps to reset the system:

 - Turn the key in your ignition.
 It should turn on, but without turning on the engine.
 Alternatively, you can press the push button twice without turning the brake pedal.
-The result should be that some of the cars feature coming on, but the engine should still be off.
+The result should be that on some cars the ignition is turned on, but the engine should still be off.

-- When the oil life appears, press the TRIP knob for ten seconds for the system to reset the data
+- When the oil level indicator is displayed, press the TRIP button for ten seconds to allow the system to reset the data.

-- Press the TRIP knob again until it becomes 100%.
+- Press the TRIP button again until it is at 100%.

 Resetting the oil life display through the multi-information display

-The Multi-Information display is another favorite of many drivers who have the new version of Honda Civic.
-It centralizes the control center, so you have an easier time monitoring the state of your car without too much hassle and reset the oil change.
+The multi-information display is another favorite of many riders who own the new version of Honda Civic.
+It centralizes the control center, making it easier to monitor the condition of your car and reset the oil change.
 Here is how to do it:

-- Turn the key in the ignition until it comes on, without switching on the engine, or you can press the Push Button twice while leaving the brake pedal alone.
-In both instances, the engine should remain off, even though some features will light up.
+- Turn the key in the ignition until it turns on without starting the engine, or you can press the button twice while leaving the brake pedal alone.
+In both cases, the engine should remain off, even if some functions light up.

-- On the steering wheel of the Honda Civic, locate the ‘INFO’ button.
-Press it several times and observe the display until a wrenching image pops up.
-After this, press a button indicated ‘Enter’ on the display until the oil life section appears.
+- Locate the ‘INFO’ button on the steering wheel of the Honda Civic.
+Press it several times and watch the display until a wrench image appears.
+Then press ‘Enter’ on the display until the oil life section appears.

-- To activate the reset mode, hold the ‘Enter’ button.
-A menu will appear on the screen, so choose the ‘All due items’ option.
+- To activate the reset mode, press and hold the ‘Enter’ button.
+A menu will appear on the screen, so select the ‘All Due Items’ option.

-While changing the oil system readings in your Honda may seem like a difficult process, it is not that hard when you think about it – plus, it helps your car run as efficiently as possible in the long term.
+Changing your Honda’s oil system readings may seem like a difficult process, but when you think about it, it’s not that difficult; it also helps your car run as efficiently as possible in the long run.